Making Tax Digital (MTD) for VAT: An Updated Guide (2024)

 What are the Benefits of Making Tax Digital?

-Aside from streamlining the tax process and reducing lost tax due to human errors, MTD offers a number of other benefits to businesses.
+Aside from streamlining the tax process and reducing lost tax due to human errors, MTD offers several other benefits to businesses.

 The benefits of Making Tax Digital include: